Partial Knee Replacement Surgeon

 • Is swelling and bruising after surgery normal?

-• Is it normal to have sleep issues after hip replacement and what can I do about it?
+• Is it normal to have sleep issues after knee replacement and what can I do about it?

 • When can I bathe after surgery?